allisson/fastqueue/README.md

 # fastqueue
 Simple queue system based on FastAPI and PostgreSQL.

+## Features

+- Simple rest api.
+- Message filtering support.
+- Dead queue support.
+- Redrive support (move messages between queues).
+- Simplicity, it does the minimum necessary, it will not have an authentication/permission scheme among other things.

 ## Quickstart

 Let's start with the basic concepts, we have three main entities that we must know to start: